 Sex and menopause

-It’s common for women to have lower sex drive (libido) during menopause.
-This could be due to many things, including changing hormone levels, vaginal atrophy, vaginal dryness (which can cause discomfort during sex) and lowered mood and fatigue.
+It’s common for women to have lower sex drive (libido) around the time of menopause.
+This may be due to changing hormone levels, low mood, fatigue and vaginal dryness (which can cause pain during sex).

-Menopausal hormone treatment (MHT), vaginal oestrogen and vaginal moisturisers can help treat a dry vagina.
+There are many treatments for vaginal dryness.
+Menopausal hormone treatment (MHT), vaginal oestrogen and vaginal moisturisers can help.
 Lubricants may also relieve discomfort during sex.
-Learn more about managing bladder, vaginal and vulval problems.

 Tips to support your partner

-There are many things you can do to help your partner through the different stages of menopause.
+There are many things you can do to support your partner through the different stages of menopause.
+For example:

 • listen and be supportive